Questions

 QuestionCheckBox class

 A subclass of the Question class for creating questions where the response is a list of one or more of the given options.
-It specially requires a question_options list of strings for the options.
+It specially requires a question_options list of strings, integers or floats for the options.
 The minimum number of options that must be selected and the maximum number that may be selected can be specified when creating the question (parameters min_selections and max_selections).
 If not specified, the minimum number of options that must be selected is 1 and the maximum allowed is the number of question options provided.
 Example usage:

 from edsl import QuestionCheckBox